 The Mini Pincher is several hundred years old.
 They were bred in Germany in the 19th century, though they were not well known.
 People began to take notice only after they took part in dog shows, which made them popular lap dogs.

 Members of the breed are quite confident, very intelligent and alert.
 With their high-energy, a Min Pin will always enjoy play time.
 However, their loving personalities will eventually draw the dogs into your laps – where they can relax.

-Always ready for action and vigilant by nature, they make great watchdogs.
-This truly amazing breed manages to be smart and friendly in spite of being strong.
-What sets them apart is their attitude, which is rather unique.
+Always ready for action and vigilant by nature, they make great watchdogs for homes.
+This amazing dog breed manages to be intelligent and friendly in spite of being strong.
+But what really sets them apart is their attitude, which is rather unique.

 Highlights: Cheerful, Positive, Friendly

 They’ll start off feeling timid and take time to open up.
-But after having settled, they become affectionate and love to curl up in your lap.
+But after having settled, they become loving and will curl up in your lap.
 Make sure to set them down in a cozy little box and always involve them in family matters.

 The Lowchen dislikes being left alone and are prone to developing separation anxiety.
 But on the bright side, they’re fantastic with children and make top-tier play mates.
 Because they do not shed much, just brush the coat daily for them to look neat.

 The Russian Bolonka dates back to 18th century Russia.
 At the time, the French king had gifted this toy dog breed to the Russian head.
 Since then, the Bolonka evolved in Russia and have always retained their Russian identity.